usnistgov/dioptra/docs/source/reference/dioptra-components/index.rst

 - ``Experiment``: A logical container that holds ``Entrypoints`` and ``Job`` runs.
 - ``Job``: A parameterized run of an ``Entrypoint``.
 - ``Queue``: A queue manager for ``Jobs``.
 Manages ``Job`` execution for a specific ``worker`` environment.
 - ``Worker``: Contains the resources for executing a ``Job``.
 Default worker containers are available for GPU and CPU hardware.
-Custom workers can be developed..
+Custom workers can be developed.
 - ``Metric``: A numeric value that is associated with a specific step of a ``Job`` (i.e. training accuracy at a given epoch for the "train" ``Function Task``).

 Other